ArjenArumalingam/R3-Project-1/README.md

 R3 Seminar
 # Project Overview: #

 The task of this project is to wire and program 2 motors to an Arduino using the L293D motor controller and using a potentiometer to control the motors speed with PWM.
-As well as that, you should use a dip switch to switch between control modes.
+Use a dip switch to switch between control modes.
 This task will all be done online and simulated using Tinkercad.
 <br>
 <br>